acuteaangle/vintagestory-nix/README.md

 ### 🔧 Modding tools with Home Manager modules
 - VS Launcher: [github](https://github.com/XurxoMF/vs-launcher) - [moddb](https://mods.vintagestory.at/show/mod/16326) - Proprietary

-> [!WARNING]
-> These tools are poorly packaged, and although they are usable, they may not work properly.<br>
-> See [the docs](https://github.com/PierreBorine/vintagestory-nix/tree/master/tools) for more infos
-> and known issues.

 ## Adding to the flake's inputs
 ```Nix